smart-on-fhir/fhir-server-dashboard/README.md

 This repository consists of two distinctive parts: a back-end process to analyze a FHIR server, and a static web page that renders the dashboard.
 These two parts are run independently of one another.
 The back-end code stores the aggregated data in a local JSON file, which the web page reads whenever it loads.

 These two processes are independent of one another because it would be extremely inefficient to analyze an entire FHIR server every time the dashboard is visited.
 As a result, the two parts are run separately to minimize unnecessary data processing and API calls.

-To use this app effectively, run the back-end code intermittently (e.g., once a week or every time the FHIR server is updated), and the dashboard will display when the server was last aggregated in the top left corner.
+To use this app effectively, run the back-end code intermittently (e.g., once a week or every time the target FHIR server is updated), and the dashboard will display when the server was last aggregated in the top right corner.

 ## Prerequisites